How long has it been since you’ve traveled to Québec City by air, train, or coach?

 A SOFT LANDING AT A WORLD-CLASS AIRPORT!

-In December 2017, the Québec City Jean Lesage International Airport (YQB)external link opened YQB 2018 to the general public after investing nearly $280 million on an ambitious expansion and upgrade.
+In December 2017, the Québec City Jean Lesage International Airport (YQB) opened YQB 2018 to the general public after investing nearly $280 million on an ambitious expansion and upgrade.
 The airport is now ready to welcome in style the two million passengers who will come through its doors by 2020.

 Things passengers will appreciate?
 Our sustainable development approach (geothermal energy, automated lighting, heat recovery, and fresh air supply control), an intuitive layout, and cutting-edge technology.
 Or how about the self-service check-in and automated customs kiosks, charging stations for smart phones, bigger food courts, more baggage carrousels serving international flights, a duty-free store that’s four times larger, automated baggage drop-off facilities, and dynamic communications and signage systems, including the YQB mobile app.
 These are just some of the improvements awaiting you on your next flight to Québec City.